Hotels4Teams

 Which hotels near Meadow Run Equestrian Center are good for team or group travel?

 Several hotels near Meadow Run Equestrian Center accommodate team and group travel.
-Residence Inn by Marriott Colchester (4.37 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hampton Inn Colchester (5.1 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Quality Inn Colchester - Burlington (5.45 mi) offers meeting space, bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
+Quality Inn Colchester - Burlington (5.45 mi, from $112/night), Residence Inn by Marriott Colchester (4.37 mi, from $160/night), and Hampton Inn Colchester (5.1 mi, from $144/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Colchester - Burlington also has bus or oversized vehicle parking.

 Which hotels near Meadow Run Equestrian Center offer free parking?